 • safeguard, develop and promote European cultural and linguistic diversity and heritage

-• increase the competitiveness and economic potential of the cultural and creative sectors, in particular the audiovisual sector
+• increase the competitiveness and economic potential of the cultural and creative sectors, in particular, the audiovisual sector

 Pan-European cultural entities (CREA-CULT-2021-PECE)

-This action will support projects proposed by cultural entities - in the case of this Call - orchestras with artists from at least 20 countries - whose aim is to offer training, professionalisation and performance opportunities for young high potential artists.
+This action will support projects proposed by cultural entities - in the case of this Call - orchestras with artists from at least 20 countries - whose aim is to offer training, professionalisation, and performance opportunities for young high potential artists.
 The goals of this action are to:

 • enhance the visibility of European cultural diversity and cultural heritage